Don’t Let the Dark In. Make Sure You Are Getting the Glaucoma Care You Need.

 Treatment for glaucoma rarely, if ever, improves vision.
 The goal of glaucoma treatment is to lower the intraocular pressure and prevent further loss of vision.
 No treatment can restore vision once it has been lost because of glaucoma.

-After my laser surgery will I still need the glaucoma drops?
+If I have laser surgery, will I still need the glaucoma drops?

 All surgery carries some risks.
 Glaucoma surgery is no exception.
-Because incisional surgeries such as trabeculectomies, setons, etc carry considerably more risk than other treatment options like drops and laser procedures, we will endeavor to control your glaucoma through the safest means possible.
+Because incisional surgeries such as trabeculectomies and glaucoma shunt surgery carry considerably more risk than other treatment options like drops and laser procedures, we will endeavor to control your glaucoma through the safest means possible.
 Regardless of the surgeon who performs these procedures, these surgeries will invariably lead to an acceleration of cataract formation (perhaps requiring a second surgery), and the risk of infection, hemorrhage, severe inflammation, and other complications is quite high.
 Accordingly, all other options should be exhausted before resorting to these procedures.
 Your Olympia Eye Clinic Physician will explain all of the risks and benefits of glaucoma surgery.

 If I have glaucoma does that mean that I will eventually go blind?

 Although glaucoma can cause blindness especially if neglected, with early detection and timely care nearly everyone with glaucoma can retain good vision.